How To Fix Sound Problems with Chromecast

 Audio Problems and Chromecast

 Like most technology, Google’s Chromecast has its issues, including occasional hiccups and glitches when streaming media.
-Typically, most of these issues can be fixed by simply turning your device off and on, or by switching the USB port powering your Chromecast, but of course, these problems can often have all sorts of causes and fixes, so keep trying our solutions above until you’ve solved the problem.
-You can do a lot with your Chromecast once you get it working properly, so let us know which fixes worked for you in the comments below.
+The old ‘Chromecast Audio’ devices also experience glitches and sound problems.
+Typically, most of these issues can be fixed by simply turning your device off and on or by changing the USB port powering the device.
+Of course, problems can often have all sorts of causes and fixes, so keep trying our solutions above until you’ve solved yours.
+You can do a lot with your Chromecast once you get it working correctly.